ZhaolinGao/zhaolingao.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I'm currently a Machine Learning Intern at [Layer6 AI](https://layer6.ai) and an undergraduate student in Computer Engineering at [University of Toronto](https://www.engineering.utoronto.ca/).

 My current research includes collaborative filtering, multimodal learning, representation learning, natural language processing, and graph neural network.